dlotterman/metal_code_snippets/ipxes/rhcos/README.md

 Ignition will path the systemd unit file for the `coreos-installer` before the service is started, letting us configure the installer.
 Our patch deletes an old / stale console config thats left in the installer default, adds the correct console line for Equinix Metal.
 This apppears to be needed for 4.8 through 4.10.
 It also re-appends the kernel args for networking we set in the iPXE kernel args.
 This line is needed in 4.8, it is not needed in 4.10-expiramental.

+Also the Ignition file example here currently has a hardcoded URL for the Ignition file to be re-downloaded by the installer in the unit patch, this should not be necessary but is there for example.

 #### Ignition vs Butane documentation